stefanobaghino-da/daml/daml-lf/spec/transaction.rst

 transaction, and you may always simply consult the latest appropriate version.

-By contrast, a node, or a transaction of version *s* must be rejected by a consumer that implements this specification of version *t<s*.
+In contrast, a node or a transaction of version *s* must be rejected by a consumer that implements this specification of version *t<s*.
 So if you produce a transaction of version *s*, you may assume that its consumer either implements some version *u≥s*, or will reject the message containing the